loftwah/techdeck-academy/README.md

 TechDeck Academy operates primarily through a set of GitHub Actions triggered by schedules or repository events (like pushes):

 1.  **Configuration (`config.ts`):** The user defines their learning preferences, schedule, and personal details here.
-2.  **Challenge Generation (`send-challenge.yml`):** Based on the schedule in `config.ts`, this action uses Gemini to generate a new challenge relevant to the user's profile (`student-profile.json`) and preferences.
+2.  **Challenge Generation (`send-challenge.yml`):** Based on the schedule in `config.ts`, this action uses Gemini to generate a new challenge relevant to the user's *updated* profile (`student-profile.json`) and preferences.
+The profile reflects insights gathered from previous feedback and letters.
 The challenge is saved in the `challenges/` directory and emailed to the user via Resend.
 3.  **Submission Processing (`process-submissions.yml`):** When a user pushes a solution to the `submissions/` directory, this action triggers.
 It uses Gemini, considering the chosen mentor profile (`src/profiles/`), to analyze the submission against the original challenge and generate feedback.
-Feedback is saved in `feedback/`, the student profile is updated, and an email is sent.
+Feedback is saved in `feedback/`, the student profile (`student-profile.json`) is updated with performance insights, and an email is sent.
-4.  **Letter Processing (`respond-to-letters.yml`):** When a user pushes a question (`.md` file) to `letters/to-mentor/`, this action uses Gemini and the selected mentor profile to generate a response.
-The response is saved in `letters/from-mentor/` and emailed.
-The original letter is archived.
+4.  **Letter Processing (`respond-to-letters.yml`):** When a user pushes a question (`.md` file) to `letters/to-mentor/`, this action triggers.
+It uses Gemini and the selected mentor profile to generate a response.
+Crucially, it also analyzes the user's letter for insights (e.g., confusion, mentioned topics, sentiment) using the `LetterInsights` structure.
+These insights are used to update `student-profile.json` via `src/utils/profile-manager.ts`.
+The response is saved in `letters/from-mentor/`, emailed, and the original letter is archived (`archive/letters/to-mentor/`).
-5.  **Digest Generation (`generate-digests.yml`):** On a schedule (weekly, monthly, quarterly), this action analyzes recent activity (challenges, feedback, scores) and uses Gemini to generate a progress report, saving it in the `progress/` subdirectories.
+5.  **Digest Generation (`generate-digests.yml`):** On a schedule (weekly, monthly, quarterly), this action analyzes recent activity (challenges, feedback, scores, potentially letter insights) and uses Gemini to generate a progress report, saving it in the `progress/` subdirectories.
-6.  **File Rotation (`rotate-files.yml`):** Periodically (e.g., monthly), this action archives older files from `challenges/`, `submissions/`, `feedback/`, and `letters/` into the corresponding `archive/` subdirectories.
+6.  **File Rotation (`rotate-files.yml`):** Periodically (e.g., monthly), this action archives older files from `challenges/`, `submissions/`, `feedback/`, and `letters/` (both `to-mentor` and `from-mentor` are handled by their respective workflows now) into the corresponding `archive/` subdirectories.
 It also compacts summary and statistics files (`stats.json`, `challenges/summary.json`).

 ## 📂 Project Structure